 Students in academic difficulty (probation or suspension) should NOT take summer courses at ECU unless you have consulted the academic advisor first with regards to your specific situation.

-Students interested in attending summer school at another institution should contact your institution to inquire about applying for their summer term.
+Students interested in attending summer school at another institution should contact the institution you’d like to attend in order to inquire about applying for their summer term.
 You also need to find out what courses they are offering during the summer.
-After you have selected what courses you wish to take, you must complete a “permission to take courses elsewhere”form from ECU.
-(Visit Registrar’s Office website to find the form under “requested forms”) To assist you in completing this form, look in Banner Self Service under “course equivalencies.”
-Search for the institution you’d like to attend, search the courses and find out what the equivalent course is at ECU. (*Note: don’t worry if your institution or particular course is NOT listed.
-Simply complete the form to the best of your ability and turn form in to the Registrar’s Office in Whichard Building.
-They will help with the rest.)
-Things to know:
+IF YOU PLAN ON RECEIVING FINANCIAL AID FOR THE SUMMER, you MUST complete the “permission to take courses at a US University”form from ECU.
+(Visit Registrar’s Office website (www.ecu.edu/registrar ) to find the form under “requested forms”) To assist you in completing this form, look in Banner Self Service under “course equivalencies.”
+Search for the institution you’d like to attend, search the courses and find out what the equivalent course is at ECU.
+You must list the EXACT course you plan on taking AND your advisor must sign the form IF you plan on receiving Financial Aid for the summer.
+Submit completed form to the Financial Aid Office in 2103 Old Cafeteria Complex.

-After you finish your summer courses, request an official transcript of your final summer grades to be sent to ECU.
-Please keep in mind that it may take ECU several weeks to process your transfer credit and that could delay your registration into some fall courses (if you are registering for a FALL course in which your summer course is a pre-requisite).
+Once courses are completed, students should immediately request an official transcript be sent to: East Carolina University, Office of the Registrar, Greenville, NC 27858.
+Official transcripts sent electronically should be emailed to firstname.lastname@example.orgPlease keep in mind that it may take ECU several weeks to process your transfer credit and that could delay your registration into some fall courses (if you are registering for a FALL course in which your summer course is a pre-requisite).